MatheusHeenrique/PyTalismanBot/README.md

 It is not possible to use this bot in multiple windows, but it works in the background, allowing the player to minimize the main game window and use another workspace.

-To make the bot work correctly, it is necessary to adjust some variables, such as those on lines 10 to 15 of the LerMemoria file.
-These variables include: self.ponteiro_vida (player's life pointer), self.ponteiro_mana (player's mana pointer), self.ponteiro_selecionar_inimigo (pointer to check if the player has selected an enemy) and self.ponteiro_vida_inimigo (enemy's life pointer).
-The self.ponteiro_estamina variable is not necessary.
+To make the bot work correctly, it is necessary to adjust some variables, such as those on lines 10 to 15 of the read_memory.py file.
+These variables include: self.pointer_life (player's life pointer), self.mana_pointer (player's mana pointer), self.pointer_select_enemy (pointer to check if the player has selected an enemy) and self.enemy_life_pointer (enemy's life pointer).
+The self.stamina_pointer variable is not necessary.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.